Academic Affairs Policies

 F&M affiliated Investigators who are currently subrecipients via another institution with NIH (or other federal) funding, and those who plan to submit such a subaward via another institution for NIH (or other federal) funding, must complete F&M's Financial Disclosure Form and should (must, if NIH) also take the CITI Conflict of Interest mini-course.

-Responsible College Official: Associate Dean of the Faculty
+Policy Maintained by: Office of the Provost, Associate Dean of the Faculty